linea-it/dri/Instalation.md

 ### Example catalog, outside the DRI catalog database.
-The step below is optional, do not perform this part unless you know what you are doing
+The step below is **optional**, do not perform this part unless you know what you are doing
 ```
 docker exec -it $(docker ps -q -f name=dri_database) psql -h localhost -U postgres -d postgres  -f /data/gaia_dump.sql
 ```